 My day trip to La Digue Island was marred by torrential rain that didn’t let up.
 Bicycling in rain with poor visibility made photography challenging, so I used several media shots in this blog post.
 There are abundant Internet photos and videos of the islands.
 Nothing beats seeing them in person, even in the rain.

-Rain began during the one-hour ferry ride from Mahé to Praslin and continued as we switched to a connecting ferry between Praslin and La Digue.
-When the ferry arrived in La Digue around 9am, people were huddled under palapas or clutching umbrellas and trying to avoid puddles in the flooded streets.
+Heavy rain began during the ferry ride from Mahé Island to Praslin Island and continued as we switched to a connecting ferry between Praslin and La Digue.
+When the ferry arrived in La Digue around 9 am, people were huddled under palapas or clutching umbrellas trying to avoid the rain and flooded streets.

-Weather in the Seychelles is temperate, but the isolated islands are in the middle of the Indian Ocean near the equator, so frequent, unpredictable storms occur almost every day.
-The area has microclimates, so it can be raining on one island and at the same time, sunny on another.
+Seychelles climate is temperate, but the isolated archipelago is in the middle of the Indian Ocean near the equator, so unpredictable storms occur almost every day.
+With the area’s micro climates, it can be raining on one island and sunny on another.
 Some storms are violent but brief, clearing within minutes or hours, but that wasn’t the case when I visited La Digue.
 Relentless rain continued all day…

 La Digue is the third largest inhabited island and fourth in size.
-The population of around 3,000 lives in two west coast villages – La Passe, where the ferries dock, and La Réunion.
+About 3,000 people live in two coastal villages – La Passe, where the ferries dock, and La Réunion.
 La Digue doesn’t have an airport and is linked to other islands by ferry.

 Year-round temperatures fluctuate between 75 and 90 degrees both day and night.